python-jsonschema/check-jsonschema/CONTRIBUTING.md

 These files are automatically picked up by the testsuite and checked.

+### Adding new hooks

+Hooks are defined in `src/check_jsonschema/catalog.py`, and rendered to `.pre-commit-hooks.yaml` with the generator script.
+It can be run with

+    make generate-hooks

 ## Documentation

 All of the features of `check-jsonschema` should be documented in the readme